linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

     ![Select a plan size for your new node pool](new-node-pool-select-plan.png "Select a plan size for your new node pool.")

-1. Under **Number of Linodes**, input the number of Linode worker nodes you'd like to add to the pool in the textbox; you can also use the arrow keys to increment or decrement this number.
+1. Under **Number of Linodes**, input the number of Linode worker nodes you'd like to add to the pool in the text box; you can also use the arrow keys to increment or decrement this number.
 Click the **Add Node Pool** button.

     ![Add a new node pool to your cluster](add-new-node-pool.png "Add a new node pool to your cluster.")